Rebels of Chinese Mythology · 01

 First he chased the one thing no creature is supposed to escape: death itself.
 He crossed oceans to learn the secrets of immortality.
 He stormed into the Dragon King's 龙王 undersea palace and walked out with a staff of black iron banded in gold — a weapon that could shrink to a needle or grow tall enough to prop up the sky.

 Then he did something even the gods found insulting: he marched into the underworld 地府, found the ledger where every soul's death is written, and struck out his own name.
-Just like that, he had cancelled his own ending.

 The lowest job in heaven